How to Collaborate with Influencers – and When to Let Them Go

 One of the best ways to improve your influencer vetting process is to create an inbound strategy where prospects apply to join your influencer team.
 While the application process doesn’t have to be too in-depth, you can ask just the right questions to determine whether or not an applicant is a good fit for your program.

 Additionally, you can establish the first trial collaboration as a product gifting campaign.
-That way, you’ve not had to pay a standard fee until you know that that creator is a good fit for your brand.
+That way, you’ve not had to pay a standard fee until you know that creator is a good fit for your brand.

 Was this article helpful?
 Give it a share!